abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ![](./media/rg-dc-direct.png "Lab Environment")

 ## Task 5: Monitor the creation of Azure Arc data controller on the cluster.

+In this task, you will monitor the deployment of the Azure Arc Data Controller on your Kubernetes cluster.
+You’ll use kubectl to check deployment status, and once the controller shows as “Ready,” you can proceed to deploy Arc-enabled data services.

 1. When the Azure portal deployment status shows the deployment was successful, you can check the status of the Arc data controller deployment on the cluster by running the below command on the PowerShell window: